QMS85/RealEstateDataPipeline/README.md

 # RealEstateDataPipeline

 A Python-based data pipeline for scraping real estate listings and visualizing the results with a Streamlit web app.
-This is a free course, available on hackr.io which includes a certificate of completion [Real Estate Data Pipeline Using Python](https://app.hackr.io/courses/python/data-pipeline)
+This is a free course, available on hackr.io which includes a certificate of completion.
+[Real Estate Data Pipeline Using Python](https://app.hackr.io/courses/python/data-pipeline)

 ---